-The first time I tried to make this was a few weeks ago after I discovered from Panlasang Pinoy that I can actually make it at home.
+The first time I tried to make this was a few years ago after I found out from the internet that I can actually make it at home.
 I was so excited that I practically run to the bio supermarket.
 However, there are never sago pearls around here so I used tapioca pearls which are almost the same except that they come from different plants.
 Sago pearls come from sago palms and tapioca pearls come from cassava.
 Refer to this site for more explanation.

 A normal glass of taho is composed of soft tofu until almost at the rim with a few sago pearls and a dollop of syrup.
 All throughout my taho eating days, I have always asked, begged, pleaded, intimidated (Believe me, I've tried everything!) the vendors to put more sago pearls than what they usually spoon in the glass.
 I always count less than 10.